ranms25/Hebrew-Text-to-Image-Generation/README.md

 This script serves as the main application for the project.
 It utilizes multiple functionalities to enhance and visualize textual content in Hebrew, including translation, summarization, text segmentation, and text-to-image generation.
 The script is built using the Streamlit framework to create an interactive web application.
 Key features include:
 - **Translation:** Converts Hebrew text to English for processing.
+- **Coreference resolution :** Focusing on replacing specified pronouns with the corresponding character names or references.
+It leverages spaCy's advanced coreference Usint external Docker Space of HF.
 - **Summarization:** Summarizes paragraphs to extract the most relevant content.
 - **Text Segmentation:** Breaks down text into paragraphs using NLP techniques.
 - **Image Generation:** Generates illustrations based on text using models from Hugging Face's API.